carsontang/carsontang.github.io/quotes.md

 [Google] uses a metric.
 Take our very best programmer.
 Suppose we had a choice.
 Either we could lose that programmer, or we could lose our N worst programmers.
 It’s either worst or average, I don’t remember which one, but N other programmers.
 How big is N when that balances?
 And he said at Google the answer is about 300.

 *[John Ousterhout, 2016-05-07](https://www.youtube.com/watch?v=ajFq31OV9Bk#t=20m50s)*

+---

+Kevin Feige, the president of Marvel, gets his ideas by asking , "Wouldn't it be cool if..."

+---